Joint Forward Plan

 What we can do

-• Within community pharmacy, we’ve launched Pharmacy First so patients with minor illness or common conditions can be seen by their local community pharmacist without seeing a GP.
-Alongside this, we’re piloting community pharmacists independently prescribing for minor ailments.
+• Continue to support the development of Pharmacy First within community pharmacy.
+This means people with minor illness or common conditions can be seen by their local community pharmacist without seeing a GP.

 Pharmacist Ade Williams discussing the Pharmacy First scheme in Bristol, North Somerset and South Gloucestershire.